rsdoiel/antenna/science_and_technology.md

 ---

-## Under Trump 2.0, Europe's dependence on American clouds has become a worry
+## Under Trump 2.0, Europe's dependence on US clouds back under the spotlight

 date: 2025-02-26, updated: 2025-02-26, from: The Register (UK I.T.
 News)